Radialbog9/MinecraftManhunt/README.md

 * Settings menu

 ## Dependencies
+From version 5.0.0 upwards, this plugin will only function on Minecraft 1.21.6 and above.
+This is due to changes in how the game handles attributes and potion effects.
+If you are running an older version of Minecraft, please use version 4.0.0 or below.

 This plugin does not have any required dependencies, but it works with the following plugins:
 - `SuperVanish` or `PremiumVanish` - Hides players in vanish from the player list
 - `LibsDisguises` - Add more disguise scenarios

-If you want to ccreate an addon for this plugin, check out the [API documentation](https://radialbog9.gitbook.io/minecraft-manhunt/developers/api) and the [Javadocs](https://radialbog9.github.io/MinecraftManhunt/javadoc/).
+If you want to create an addon for this plugin, check out the [API documentation](https://radialbog9.gitbook.io/minecraft-manhunt/developers/api) and the [Javadocs](https://radialbog9.github.io/MinecraftManhunt/javadoc/).

 ## Contributing